Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The Cortex project aims to combine AI with blockchain to greatly improve the functionality and use cases of smart contracts.
 While Ethereum’s introduction of smart contracts was seen as a giant leap forward for the world of blockchain, these contracts still have limited capabilities.

-By adding AI algorithm support to smart contracts, Cortex will enable developers to create AI decentralized apps (dapps).
+By adding AI algorithm support to smart contracts, Cortex will enable developers to create AI decentralised apps (dapps).
 This will allow smart contracts to autonomously react to external signals, and developers can also submit interactions that are dependent on other contracts.

 What does this mean in the real world?
 The Cortex whitepaper suggests several possible dapps that could be deployed on the platform: